weaviate/weaviate-io/developers/weaviate/release-notes/index.md

 ### Weaviate core release summaries

-This section links to the release note summaries for Weaviate core.
+This section links to the release notes for major and minor releases of Weaviate core.
+For complete release notes, see the [Weaviate project on Github](https://github.com/weaviate/weaviate/releases).

 |Release|Release Date|
 |:--|:--|